 Double Spring Gap Shelter (196.4) to Tri-Corner Knob Shelter (221.9)

 The weather was clear when I woke.
 I lingered long at the Hut chatting with the other hikers.
 Most were going to the nearby town of Gatlinburg to resupply and drink beer.
+I was heading to Clingmans Dome, the highest point on the Appalachian Trail.
 I chose to bypass the town and resupply a day or so later at a small farm that opened its doors for hikers.